GreyDGL/ROS_application_survey/README.md

 ## Survey Progress
+- [ ] Manually label the projects into categories.
 - [ ] Once the development work is completed, we will start to crawl the data from the target repositories.
   - [ ] The first study target is MoveIt: https://https://github.com/ros-planning/moveit
     - [ ] Issues categorization